PrimeAcademy/javascript-style-guide/README.md

 ### 2 Space Indentations

 To improve human readability you should use spaces to indent your code.
 Different editors display tabs differently, and using tabs requires you to know what the indentation of a tab is going to look like, and require it to always be consistent.
 Therefore we will not use tabs.
-2 spaces is prefered because it is quicker and leaves code more compressed horizontally.
+2 spaces is preferred because it is quicker and leaves code more compressed horizontally.
 It is also very similar to the old days of using 2 spaces after a period, so that's neat.

 Save time and configure your editor to insert 2 spaces when you press the tab button to save you from having to press the space bar twice.
 Also configure auto indenting to use 2 spaces, and then you can adjust code quickly.